 We loved our stay at Alam Shanti and their sister property Alam Indah just down the road.
-The setting reflected the peaceful feeling we felt throughout our visit, from the fragrant scent of incense on the breeze, the sound of trickling water everywhere, and the soft exchanges of "Selamat Pagi" each morning.
-It's almost something that defies explanation.
+Both settings reflected the peaceful feeling that stayed with us throughout our visit, from the fragrant scent of incense on the breeze, the sound of trickling water everywhere, and the soft exchanges of "Selamat Pagi" each morning.
+It almost defies explanation.
 So I'll just say this.
 If you're planning a trip and wondering where to stay in Ubud, stay here.
 Alam Shanti is one of the loveliest places to stay in Bali.

 Among the best places to stay in Bali are the Alam hotels in Ubud.
 The family of five hotels include four in Bali and one on the Gili Island of Trawangan:

 Nyuhkuning, Ubud, Bali, Indonesia

 - Alam Shanti - 8 luxury accommodations set in lush Balinese gardens.
 There are also two houses with three rooms set further back in the rice fields.

 - Alam Indah - The first of the Alam properties to open in Bali combining traditional Balinese architecture with modern amenities